Ho-Ro/Z80_dongle/README.md

 at the console):

 ```
+e0              - set echo off (default)
+e1              - set echo on
 s               - show simulation variables
-s #var value - set simulation variable number to a value
+s N VALUE       - set simulation variable number N to a VALUE
 sc              - clear simulation variables to their default values
 r               - restart the simulation
 :INTEL-HEX      - reload RAM buffer with a given data stream
-m            - dump the content of the RAM buffer
+m START END     - dump the RAM buffer from START to END
+mx START END    - dump the RAM buffer as ihex from START to END
 mc              - clear the RAM buffer
+ms ADR B B B .. - set RAM buffer at ADR with data byte(s) B
+vN              - set verboseMode to N (default = 0)
 ```

 There are several internal simulation variables that you can change in order to run your tests on Z80 in various ways.
-The best way to create a Z80 test is to create a small test program.
+The best way is to create a small test program.
+I use the `z80assembler` from the [sarnau/Z80DisAssembler](https://github.com/sarnau/Z80DisAssembler) package.

 <details>
 <summary>For example, create a test like this:</summary>